charcoalphp/charcoal/README.md

 - Fixed the "unsharp mask" mode for sharpen effect (imagick)
 - Fixed the gravity for the watermark effect (imagick)
 - Accept _ImageInterface_ objects as watermark (global)
+- Add the watermark effect to imagemagick (imagemagick)

 ### 0.1
 _Released 2015-08-26_